How Long Does It Take to Get a CDL in Texas?

 Another practical factor is scheduling.
 Truck availability and instructor time often add delays.
 I once worked with a Dallas logistics client whose recruits had to wait three extra weeks for road time because the school only had limited rigs.
 That’s a supply chain issue applied to training.

-See also How Do You Get a License in Texas?
+See also How Do You Reinstate a Suspended License in Texas?

 Testing and Licensing